OpenData-tu/documentation/Data_Import_Framework.md

   - Ready to use batch processing framework
   - popular with large community of users
   - with popular language (Java)
-  - familiarity of most project members
+  - familiarity of project members

 ### Spring Batch Features
 1. Reusable architecture framework